What It Is

 An agenda for each meeting is prepared up to a week in advance based on requests by DRC members and applicants.
 Projects are given an allotted amount of time (usually between 45 and 60 minutes) on the agenda.

-Applicants are asked to submit relevant documents to the DRC coordinator a week before the meeting to ensure DRC members have ample time to review the project before the designated meeting.
+After a meeting date/time has been confirmed, applicants are asked to submit relevant documents to the DRC coordinator no later than the Tuesday of the week before the meeting (minimum 9 days prior) to ensure DRC members have ample time to review the project before the designated meeting.
 Applicants are invited, but not required, to attend meetings at which their projects are being discussed.

 Why It Matters

 City staff and members of the business/development community cite many positives of the DRC format, including: